SaraPerrins/ADIA-Study-2/README.md

 # ADIA-Study-2
-Description for ADIA study 2 folder organization
+#Description for ADIA study 2 folder organization

-1. "Data".
+##1.
+"Data".
 This folder include all data created and used for ADIA-study 2 analysis.
-    i.
+    ###i.
     ii.
     iii.
     iv.